 As 'dead zone' forecast rolls in, so do endorsements of a new federal river initiative

-June has been a mixed month for the Mississippi River.
+This has been a mixed summer for the Mississippi River.

-But a few days later, an effort to restore the Mississippi River to a healthier state became over 100 organizations strong and is continuing to grow.
+But since this annoncement, an effort to restore the Mississippi River to a healthier state has become over 100 organizations strong and is continuing to grow.

 “We are clearly not on track to reduce the size of the Dead Zone,” said Matt Rota, senior policy director for Healthy Gulf in New Orleans.
 “It’s definitely time to try something different.”